luevano/pyssg/README.md

 - [ ] More complex directory structure to support multiple subdomains and different types of pages.
 - [ ] Option/change to using an SQL database instead of the custom solution.
 - [x] Checksum checking because the timestamp of the file is not enough.
+- [ ] Better management of the extensions.

 ### Markdown features